Rapid $5 coronavirus test doesn’t need specialty equipment | WTOP

 Government and health experts view rapid tests that can be run outside the laboratory system as key to boosting capacity.

-“Those screening tests are what we need in schools, workplaces and nursing homes in order to catch asymptomatic spreaders,” said Dr. Jonathan Quick of the Rockefeller Foundation.
+“Those screening tests are what we need in schools, workplaces and nursing homes in order to catch asymptomatic spreaders,” said Dr. Jonathan Quick of the Rockefeller Foundation, in an interview earlier this month.
 The nonprofit group has called for the U.S. to conduct about 4 millions per day by October, mostly rapid, point-of-care tests.

 Abbott’s BinaxNOW is the fourth rapid test that detects COVID-19 antigens, proteins found on the surface of the coronavirus, rather than the virus itself.
 It’s considered a faster, though sometimes less precise, screening method.
 The other tests need to be inserted into a small machine.